How Hard Is It to Learn Japanese? Challenges & Tips

 Why Is Japanese Considered Difficult?

 Japanese is considered a difficult language due to its unique writing system, different grammatical structure, and complex politeness levels.
 Unlike English, it uses three scripts, has a distinct sentence order, and requires an understanding of various speech levels based on social context.
-These factors make learning Japanese challenging but also fascinating for those willing to put in the effort.
+You might wonder, is it hard to learn Japanese?
+The answer depends on your goals and learning style—but there's no denying that these features make the language both challenging and fascinating for dedicated learners.

 Unlike English, which uses just the Latin alphabet, Japanese has three different writing systems: